CubeEdge-Studios/hive-bedrock/packages/hive-bedrock-api/README.md

 ## Usage

-To start using this API wrapper you may construct the main class `HiveAPI`.
-This class can take in seperate options that will be used in every http request.
+To start using the API, construct the main class `HiveAPI`.
+This class takes in options that will be used in every HTTP request.

 ```ts
 const api = new HiveAPI({